-Check out these three options, which will help you get the biggest bang for your buck.
+Here are three (3) tips to help you get the biggest bang for your buck with FightCamp.

-Follow the Path.
 If you are new to boxing fitness or even just want a refresh, follow the Prospect Path.
-The path was designed by FightCamp co-founder, Tommy Duquette, with the goal of training you like you would train if you went to a top boxing gym.
-The path is designed to teach you proper form and technique, and help you build the strength you need to complete the boxing workouts and continually improve.
+The path was designed by FightCamp Co-Founder and Trainer Tommy Duquette, with the goal of training you like you would train if you went to a top boxing gym.
+The Prospect Path is designed to teach you proper form and technique, and help you build the strength you need to complete the boxing workouts and continually improve.
 The path is challenging, fun, and a way to ensure you feel comfortable progressing through the workouts in a safe and effective way.